abustamam/aoc2025/src/inputs/day04/puzzle.md

-\--- Day 4: Printing Department ---
+--- Day 4: Printing Department ---
 ----------

+## --- Day 4: Printing Department ---
 You ride the escalator down to the printing department.
-They're clearly getting ready for Christmas; they have lots of large rolls of paper everywhere, and there's even a massive printer in the corner (to handle the really big print jobs).
+They're clearly getting ready for Christmas; they have lots of large rolls of paper everywhere, and there's even a massive printer in the corner (to handle the really <span title="This joke is stupid and I love it.">big</span> print jobs).

 Decorating here will be easy: they can make their own decorations.
 What you really need is a way to get further into the North Pole base while the elevators are offline.